-OutFits is a charity which aims to help the transition of released prisoners back into civilian life by providing them with everyday clothing sourced from completed film and tv productions
+OutFits is a charity which works directly with prisons to help the transition of released prisoners back into civilian life by providing them with everyday clothing sourced from completed film and tv productions

 The idea for OutFits was born from the knowledge that when prisoners are released they are often wearing obviously “prison” garments, and carrying their possessions in a black plastic bag.
 This makes them an obvious and easy target for those wanting to sell them drugs, or recruit them back into criminal activity.
 The clothing acquired for the cast and supporting actors of every contemporary film or tv drama shoot is dispersed at the end of filming, and everyday items are generally donated to charity.
 There had to be a way to link this together.

 After research and consultation with prison governors, who received the idea with enthusiasm, we decided to set up a charity, which could coordinate the distribution of clothing at the end of shoots to assorted prisons across the UK.
 There has been an industry-wide dissemination of the plan, starting with costume teams and then involving the heads of production in all independent production companies, and of all continuing dramas.
 It will also be pursued alongside the existing Sustainability initiative, Albert.
 There has also been liaison with the relevant heads of production at the main commissioning broadcasters, such as ITV, the BBC, Channel 4, Sky and Amazon.